RAS-University/robotic-courses/docs/MPC.md

 <div><strong>Example: Pendulum</strong></div>

-The dynamics of the pendulum can be discribed as follow
+The dynamics of the pendulum can be described as follow
 <div>
 \[
   x^+=x+\begin{bmatrix} x_{2} \\ -9.8\sin(x_{1})-x_{2} \end{bmatrix}